-- Accurate internal 1.00V voltage generated from the bandgap - Internal AVCC/1.6V voltage - Internal AVCC/2V voltage - External voltage applied to AREF pin on PORTA - External voltage applied to AREF pin on PORTB
+- Accurate internal 1.00V voltage generated from the bandgap - Internal V{CC}/1.6V voltage - External voltage applied to AREF pin on PORTA - External voltage applied to AREF pin on PORTB

-Figure 22-8.
-ADC Voltage Reference Selection
+Figure 25-8.
+ADC voltage reference selection

-22.6 Conversion Result
+25.6 Conversion Result

-The result of the analog-to-digital conversion is written to the channel result register.
+The result of the analog-to-digital conversion is written to the corresponding channel result registers.
 The ADC is either in signed or unsigned mode.
-This setting is global for the ADC and for the ADC channel.
+This setting is global for the ADC and all ADC channels.

 In signed mode, negative and positive results are generated.
-Signed mode must be used when the ADC channel is set up for differential measurements.
+Signed mode must be used when any of the ADC channels are set up for differential measurements.
 In unsigned mode, only single-ended or internal signals can be measured.
 With 12-bit resolution, the TOP value of a signed result is 2047, and the results will be in the range -2048 to +2047 (0xF800 - 0x07FF).